crowetc/loopy/README.md

 # Loopy

 Loopy is a Rust library for performing **loopy belief propagation (LBP)** on factor graphs.
-It provides clear abstractions and modular components for working with factorized functions, semirings, and message-passing algorithms.
+It provides clear, modular abstractions for representing factorized functions and implementing message-passing inference.

 Factor graphs are used across many domains, including probabilistic inference, optimization, constraint satisfaction, coding theory, robotics, and computer vision.
 Loopy aims to support this breadth while remaining simple, expressive, and performant.

 ## Motivation

-Many real‑world problems involve a large global function that can be decomposed into smaller, local functions.
-Factor graphs provide a natural way to represent this structure, and message‑passing algorithms offer efficient methods for performing inference over it.
+Many real-world problems involve a large global function that can be decomposed into smaller local functions.
+Factor graphs provide a natural representation for this structure, while message-passing algorithms provide an efficient way to propagate information through it.

-Loopy belief propagation extends standard belief propagation to factor graphs containing cycles.
-This makes it useful for a wide range of practical problems where exact inference may be computationally infeasible.
+Belief propagation performs exact inference on tree-structured factor graphs.
+Loopy belief propagation extends the same message-passing rules to graphs containing cycles, making it useful for problems where exact inference is computationally impractical.

-Despite their broad applicability, modular implementations of message-passing algorithms are relatively uncommon—particularly in systems languages that emphasize both safety and performance.
+Despite their broad applicability, modular implementations of factor-graph inference are relatively uncommon—particularly in systems languages that emphasize both safety and performance.

 Loopy aims to fill that gap.